PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 raw mapping, prune delta, and neighboring pass boundaries.
 It intentionally leaves production unchanged until the generic prune-aware summary owner is implemented in a separate checkpoint.

+The latest checkpoint implements that terminal HardSwish/SE summary owner.
+It moves only the tensor snapshot and mapping extension into the pass module, retaining the raw wrapper, earlier phase-store raw call, pass order, exact mapping schema, neighboring boundaries, and the full 128/128 phase-result store.